Walt Disney World’s Blizzard Beach FAQ

 Driving to the water parks can be a real advantage, especially if you have small children.
-Disney water parks offer free parking and then you are able to come and go as you please and you don’t have to wait for a bus.
+Disney water parks offer free parking, and you are able to come and go as you please because you don’t have to wait for a bus.

 How much is admission?

-What are BB’s hours of operation?
+What are Blizzard Beach’s hours of operation?

-Minimally, the park is open from 10am to 5pm.
-Hours expand in the summer to 9am to 8pm.
+Minimally, the park is open from 10AM to 5PM.
+Hours expand in the summer to 9AM to 8PM.

-Blizzard Beach hours subject to change without notice.
+Per Disney: Blizzard Beach hours subject to change without notice.

-What attractions have restrictions at BB?
+What attractions have restrictions at Blizzard Beach?

-Slush Gusher – Must be 48 inches tall to ride this attraction.
+Slush Gusher: Must be 48 inches tall to ride this attraction

-Downhill Double Dipper – Must be 48 inches tall to ride this attraction.
+Downhill Double Dipper: Must be 48 inches tall to ride this attraction

 Chair Lift Up Mt.
-Gushmore – Must be 32 inches tall to ride this attraction.
+Gushmore: Must be 32 inches tall to ride this attraction

-Please note that each attraction has its own guidelines.
+Note: Each attraction has its own guidelines.
 Most require that you be in good health and of certain age or height to participate.

 What attractions can the whole family enjoy?

-Teamboat Springs – World’s longest family raft ride.
+Teamboat Springs: World’s longest family raft ride.

-Toboggan Racers – Eight lane toboggan slide.
+Toboggan Racers: Eight lane toboggan slide.
 Mat pick-up at top of Mt.
 Gushmore.

-Snow Stormers – Switchback slalom-style mat slides.
+Snow Stormers: Switchback slalom-style mat slides.
 Mat pick-up at top of Mt.
 Gushmore.